|

 work with multiple dips may be required-let dry properly after

-person to safely use I think the Minwax sanding sealer with
+person to safely use I think the Minwax sanding sealer or spar

 multiple dips between drying is one of

 the best options.
-You can find this at HD, Lowes, etc.
+You can find this at HD, Lowes, hardware

 After you seal your lures you need to